-Non-monetary reminder items: Examples: post-its, mouse pads, calendars, plasters etc.
+Non-monetary reminder items: Examples: post-its, mouse pads, calendars, plasters, bags or binders etc.

 2012 Code allowed if relevant to the practice of the HCP, but now full ban in relation to the promotion of prescription-only medicines.

 Please communicate to your marketing teams (to manage stock & production)